jiyoonjane/Hotel-Reservation-Cancellation-Rate-Analysis/Analysis (hypotheses & verification).md

 # 2. Hotel Cancellation Timing Patterns

-We examine two hypotheses about how cancellation rates vary by month and by weekday vs. weekend, and by hotel type.
+Examine two hypotheses about how cancellation rates vary by month and by weekday vs. weekend, and by hotel type.

 ## Hypothesis 1: Cancellation Rate Differs by Month